• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Idli Podi is a dry condiment made using lentils, spices and red chillies.
-Idli Podi is a staple in south indian homes which serves as an accompaniment for idli dosa.
+Idli Podi is a dry condiment made using lentils, spices and red chilies.
+Idli Podi is a staple in South Indian homes which serves as an accompaniment for idli and dosa.
 Idli Podi is also called as Idli Milagai Podi.
-Let us learn Idli Podi Recipe with step by step pictures and video.
+Learn to make Idli Podi Recipe with step by step pictures and video.

-Idli Podi is a spicy chutney powder which tastes as a great sidedish for idli and dosa.
-It comes to my rescue when I don’t have time to make sidedish for idli, dosa and makes a great alternate to chutey for packing lunchbox / travel too.
+Idli Podi is a spicy chutney powder which serves as a great side dish for idli and dosa.
+It comes to my rescue when I don’t have time to make side dish and makes a great alternate to chutney.

 • MTR Idli Milagai Podi